thygesteffensen/PAMU_CDS/ReadMe.md

 _pamuCds.AddFlows(new Uri(System.IO.Path.GetFullPath(@"Workflows")));
 ```

 That's all.
+The flows in the folder will be executed like they would on the server and the actions will be triggered from XrmMockup.

  Now you can run your unit tests and the action executed in Power Automate flow will also be executed now, against your mock instance.

 ### Download flows
 One way to get the flows, is to Export the soltuion containing the flows, then unzip and extract the flows to the desired location.